vacp2p/rfc/specs/waku/v2/waku-relay.md

 - **Message Publisher Anonymity**: This property indicates that no adversarial entity is able to link a published `Message` to its origin i.e., the peer.
 Note that this feature also implies the unlinkability of the publisher to its published topic ID, this is because  `Message` contains the `topicIDs` as well.

-- **Topic Subscriber Anonymity:** This feature stands for the inability of any adversarial entity from linking a peer to its subscribed topic IDs.
+- **Topic Subscriber Anonymity:** This feature stands for the inability of any adversarial entity from linking a peer to its subscribed `topicIDs`.

 - **Confidentiality**: The adversary should not be able to learn the data carried by the `relay` protocol
 -  **Integrity**: This feature indicates that the data transferred by the `relay` protocol is not tampered with by an adversarial entity without being detected